klout/brickhouse/README.md

   Brickhouse covers a wide range of functionality, grouped in the
      following packages.

- * _collect_ - An implementaion of "collect"  and various utilities for dealing with maps and arrays.
+ * _collect_ - An implementation of "collect"  and various utilities for dealing with maps and arrays.

  * _json_ - Translate between Hive structures and JSON strings